xarray-contrib/xarray.dev/src/posts/datatree/index.md

 - **Time efficient** - an xarray core dev spending 10% of their time advising someone who is less familiar with the codebase but has more time is an efficient use of relative expertise.
 - **Bus factor** - the new contributors reduced the bus factor on the datatree code dramatically.
 - **User-driven Development** - it makes sense to have actual interested user communities involved in development.
-- **Stakeholder representation** - after officially adding Owen, Matt and Eni to the [xarray core team](https://xarray.dev/team), NASA ESDIS has some direct representation in, insider understanding of, and stake in continuing to support the xarray project.
+- **Stakeholder representation** - after officially adding Owen, Matt and Eni to the [xarray core team](https://xarray.dev/team), the NASA ESDIS project has some direct representation in, insider understanding of, and stake in continuing to support the xarray project.

 ### Cons: